DORCHESTER COUNTY, S.C. (WCBD) – Mining for sand is an important part of building and development in the Lowcountry.

 Dorchester County residents have had concerns in the past about sand mining like the noise it may cause, the environmental impact of the mining and the potential damage to roads.
 The county does gives residents an opportunity to voice their concerns through the Board of Zoning Appeals.

+The South Carolina Department of Health and Environmental Control issues permits for mining.
 There are currently 27 permitted sand mines in Dorchester County.